jdcloudcom/en/documentation/Elastic-Compute/Availability-Group/Getting-Start.md

 3. Click **Operation**-**Enable Auto-Scaling**.
 4. In the pop-out window, please specify the minimum and maximum instance number as well as the remove strategy of the Availability Group.

 		The number of instances in the Availability Group will remain between the minimum and maximum number of scaling.
 If the current instance number of Availability Group is lower than the minimum instance number, new instances will be automatically added to meet the minimum limit.
-Please note that the automatically added Virtual Machines will be Pay By Configuration; if the current instance number of Availability Group is higher than the maximum instance number, instances will be removed to meet the maximum limit（adding manually will not be affected by this rule）.
+Please note that the automatically added Virtual Machines will be Pay By Configuration; if the current instance number of Availability Group is higher than the maximum instance number, instances will be removed to meet the maximum limit(adding manually will not be affected by this rule).
 Note: the automatically removed Virtual Machines will be directly deleted (different from those removed manually) and Virtual Machines under monthly package will not be automatically removed.

 5. Click **OK** to trigger the Enable Auto-Scaling.